 - VP – $49 per month

-Just make sure to choose a “business & eCommerce” plan because “website” plans don’t include ecommerce functionality and you won’t be able to create an online store.
+Just make sure to choose a “business & eCommerce” plan.
+Wix’s “website” plans don’t include ecommerce functionality and you won’t be able to create an online store.

 Wix’s premium plans come with a suite of powerful ecommerce features, including the ability to do things like: